Lola Brooks (artist)

-Lola Brooks is an American artist and educator specializing in jewelry.
-Brooks' work has been shown at venues such as the National Ornamental Metal Museum, The Society of Arts and Crafts, Cleveland Museum of Natural History, Museum of Craft and Folk Art, and Talente and held in the permanent collection of The Museum of Art and Design, the Metropolitan Museum of Art.
+Lola Brooks is an artist, metalsmith, and educator who specializes in jewelry.
+Brooks' works have been shown at places such as the National Ornamental Metal Museum, The Society of Arts and Crafts, Cleveland Museum of Natural History, the Museum of Craft and Folk Art, and was included in the Talente exhibition in 1996.
+She has created works that are part of the permanent collection of the Museum of Art and Design, Yale Art Gallery, and the Metropolitan Museum of Art.

+Brooks grew up in suburban Connecticut.
+She spent two decades in New York city before relocating to Georgia in 2012.

 Education

-Brooks received her bachelor's degree in Fine Arts from SUNY New Paltz where she studied with Jamie Bennett and Myra Mimlitsch-Gray.
+Brooks received her Bachelor's degree in Fine Arts from SUNY New Paltz where she studied with Jamie Bennett and Myra Mimlitsch-Gray.

 Career

-Brooks currently serves as visiting faculty at Cranbrook Academy of Art for 2015–2016 in Metalsmithing.
-Brooks was previously the Lamar Dodd Professorial Chair at the University of Georgia, and has also taught at the Rhode Island School of Design, the University of the Arts, and SUNY New Paltz, as well as the 92nd St Y in New York City, Haystack Mountain School of Crafts, and Penland School of Crafts.
+Brooks served as visiting faculty at Cranbrook Academy of Art from 2015–2016 in Metalsmithing.
+She was previously the Lamar Dodd Professorial Chair from 2012-2013 at the University of Georgia, and has also taught at the Rhode Island School of Design, the University of the Arts, and SUNY New Paltz.
+She has also taught the 92nd St Y in New York City, Haystack Mountain School of Crafts, and Penland School of Crafts.

 In April 2021, she held a solo exhibition, story of the eye: a subculture of ornamental oddities, at Sienna Patti Contemporary.
+Brooks typically hosts a solo exhibition with Sienna Patti Contemporary every two years.
+Her solo-exhibitions also include: “plunder” 2002, “new works” 2004, “caricature” 2006, “confection” 2008, “sentimental foolery” 2009, and “charted territories” 2012.